SpiderLabs/OWASP-CRS-Documentation/making.rst

 Advanced Transformation Usage
 =============================
-The concept of transformations is very intuative and thanks to ModSecurity's open source nature there are quite a few to choose from.
+The concept of transformations is very intuitive and thanks to ModSecurity's open source nature there are quite a few to choose from.
 An issue arises in that the proper application of transformations often takes knowledge about how the threat you are trying to stop can manifest itself.
 Imagine the following example - you are trying to detect an XSS (Cross Site Scripting) attack.

 Your first attempt looks like the following: